inlivedev/inlive-website/themes/inlive/archetypes/README.md

     - weight: Menu's weight.
 This is used to sort the order of the menu.
 The value is a multiple of 1000 for section page (_index.md) (example 2000) and increment by 1 for single page inside the section (example 2001, 2002).
 (By default the value is 0).
 The value is the same as page's weight.

     - parent: Parent menu for nested menu.
 This applies to single page which is not section page (_index.md).
 The value is the name of current directory where the menu resides.
-For example menu that has identifier installation has parent which identifier is getting-started.
+For example menu that has identifier "Installation" has parent which identifier is "Getting Started".
 For section page (_index.md), the value is empty because section page is supposed to be a parent menu.